tauri-apps/wry/README.md

 - `fullscreen`: Fullscreen video and other media on **macOS** requires calling private functions.
   Avoid this in release build if your app needs to publish to App Store.
 - `linux-body` *(enabled by default)*: Enables body support of custom protocol request on Linux.
-Requires WebKit2GTK v2.40 or above.
+Requires WebKitGTK 6.x (always satisfied by the gtk4-webkit6 backend).
 Without this feature, `request.body()` always returns an empty slice on Linux.
 - `tracing`: enables [`tracing`] for `evaluate_script`, `ipc_handler`, and `custom_protocols`.

 ### Partners